 Be mindful of your intentions

 You shift the scale from cold to warm-blooded when you begin to be mindful and aware of why you are doing things.
 Are you posting a meme because it genuinely made you laugh and you think your followers will like it, or are you trying to be seen as the funny, quirky girl?
-Are you posting that half-naked selfie because you are genuinely feeling like a goddess or because you want to remind your ex what he’s missing/let the guy who’s currently ignoring you see how desirable you are?
+Are you posting that half-naked selfie because you are genuinely feeling like a goddess or because you want to remind your ex what he’s missing?

 When you become aware of your reasons for doing things, you can begin to free yourself from those damaging behaviours.